nickwph/placeholder-android/readme.md

 - Retrofit, RxJava and Jackson for network abstractions
 - Dagger for dependency injection
 - JUnit5 and AssertJ for unit tests
+- Room for local database
+- Databinding for better UI layouts

 ### CI integration